 Rev. Nathan Brummel, Professor of Systematic Theology and New Testament

 Rev. Nathan Brummel was appointed in December 2011 to be the first administrator and Professor of Systematic Theology & New Testament with Divine Hope Reformed Bible Seminary.
-Rev. Brummel earned a B.A. in Philosophy from Calvin College and an M.A. in Philosophy from the University of Wisconsin-Milwaukee where he wrote a thesis on Jonathan Edwards’ theology.
+Rev. Brummel earned a B.A. in Philosophy from Calvin College, an M.A. in Philosophy from the University of Wisconsin-Milwaukee (where he wrote a thesis on Jonathan Edwards’ theology), and is a graduate of the Protestant Reformed Seminary.
+He has a Th.M. from Calvin Seminary with a focus in missiology (having written on the Dutch Missiologist, J.H.
+Bavinck).
 At present Professor Brummel is a doctoral student in systematic theology at the Theological University of the Reformed Churches (Liberated) in Kampen, The Netherlands.
 Rev. Brummel is an ordained minister in the United Reformed Churches and an associate pastor at Immanuel United Reformed Church.

 Rev. Ken Anema, Professor of Hebrew and Old Testament